snakwing/Twister_individual/README.md

 4. **numerical_tau_calculation.py**

    This code takes the values obtained and inputs them into the positive solution for tau to yield a numerical value.
 For the results in this report, epsilon_pre was changed.
+Each set of values calculated using the other codes included here were found for each of the original, thin, and thick width variations and can be found in the code.
+For example, to find the value for tau for the original width, uncomment the values underneath the height and width parameters.

 5. **Folders 'original widths', 'thin widths', and 'thick widths'**